Rent a house cheaply and without collateral: in the USA there is a service for renting apartments and houses on very favorable terms

 Standby membership allows tenants to choose fully furnished one, two and three bedroom apartments in 350 cities for $1295 per month.
 No deposit, no rent, no utilities.
 Meanwhile, the median reported rent in December was $1712, or 32% higher, in the top 50 US metropolitan areas.

-But there is a condition - you may have to move out of the apartment 72 hours after receiving the notice of eviction.
+But there is a condition - you may have to move out of the apartment 72 hours after receiving the eviction notice.

 On the subject: Working as a mystery shopper: how to eat in restaurants and go to the movies for free

 “I think it's a great program, but it's not for everyone.
-You have to be nomadic, which means you're likely to be moving around a lot, says Russell.
-As for me, I love it.
-It's an adventure."
+You have to live a nomadic lifestyle, which means you'll probably move around a lot, says Russell. - As for me, I love it.
+This is an adventure."

 Russell, 54, who has a home in Montana and is a fundraiser for a nonprofit, says she travels a lot for work.
 She finds the rental price very reasonable.

-“That's $1295 a month, but if you compare that to staying in hotels for 10 days a month, you're spending $3000 a month,” she said.
+“It's $1295 a month, but if you compare that to staying in hotels for 10 days a month, you'll be spending $3000 a month,” she said.
 “That's one flat fee, no matter how big the apartment is.
 You can stay in a luxury apartment with no commitment for six months or a year.”

 The program was founded in 2019 by 37-year-old Bill Smith, who sold Shipt, an online grocery delivery marketplace, to Target in 2017 for $550 million.
 Landing was aimed at tenants who wanted to bypass the usual rent and high costs.